celiberate/TPE/_posts/2018-11-28-Logistic Regression.md

 #### Confusion Matrix

-Unlike evaluating the accuracy of Regression model where we predicting continous or discrete dependent variable,evaluating accuracy of a classification model is bit tricky.
+Unlike evaluating the accuracy of Regression model where we predict continous or discrete dependent variable,evaluating accuracy of a classification model is bit tricky.
 Before we understand how is accuracy measured, we need to understand below confusion matrix

+ - **Confusion Matrix**

 ![cm Function]({{site.url}}/images/assets/LogisticRegression/confusionmatrix.png)

-**True Positive**: We predicted correctly as a Postive class (P:1,A:1) **False Positive**: We predicted incorrectly as a Positive class (P:1,A:0) **True Negative**: We predicted correctly as a Negative class (P:0,A:0) **False Negative**: We predicted incorrectly as a Negative class (P:0;A:1)
+**True Positive**: We predicted correctly as a Postive class (P:1,A:1)<br>
+**False Positive**: We predicted incorrectly as a Positive class (P:1,A:0)<br>
+**True Negative**: We predicted correctly as a Negative class (P:0,A:0)<br>
+**False Negative**: We predicted incorrectly as a Negative class (P:0;A:1)<br>

 Our goal should be predict such that FP and FN values are as lower as possible.

-**Accuracy** is the measure of how many correct predictions we made out of total predictions
+- **Accuracy** is the measure of how many correct predictions we made out of total predictions

 Accuracy = (TP + TN) / (TP + TN + FP + FN)

 This is good, if we have a balanced dataset with almost equal distribution of positive and negative cases.
 However, for imbalanced datasets, Accuracy may not be the ideal metric.

-**Precision** or Positive Prediction Rate is the ratio of correct predictions made out of total positive predictions
+- **Precision** or Positive Prediction Rate is the ratio of correct predictions made out of total positive predictions

 Precision = TP / TP + FP

-**Sensitivity** or Recall or True Positive Rate is the ratio of correct predictions of actual positive cases
+- **Sensitivity** or Recall or True Positive Rate is the ratio of correct predictions of actual positive cases

 Recall = TP / TP + FN

-**Specificity** or True Negative Rate is the ratio of correct predictions of actual negative cases
+- **Specificity** or True Negative Rate is the ratio of correct predictions of actual negative cases

 Specificity = TN / TN + FP